4 / 5

 Day 6: Tasilaq Hut

-Today we will ski down to the waiting dog sleds and make our way back to Kulusuk.
-We will spend our last night in a basic guesthouse.
-There is the possibility of one last ski tour based out of Kulusuk, time depending.
+Today we will ski down to the waiting dog sleds and make our way back to Kummiut.
+We will spend our last night in the village.
+There is the possibility of one last ski tour based out of Kummiut, time depending.

 Day 8: Flight out